Miniflux is a minimalist software. The purpose of this application is to read feeds. Nothing else.

 Why there is no mobile application?¶

 Using the web UI on your smartphone is not so bad.
-The stylesheet is responsive and you can even swipe entries.
+The stylesheet is responsive and you can even swipe entries horizontally.

-- Developing a native mobile application takes a lot of work.
+- Developing a native mobile application for each platform (iOS and Android) and different devices (smartphones and tablets) takes a lot of work.

-- You have to pay a fee to publish your app in the store even if your app doesn’t make any money.
+- You have to pay a fee to publish your app on the store even if your app doesn’t make any money.